syncfusion-content/xamarin.android-docs/xamarin-android/SfNumericUpDown/Spin-Button-Customization.md

 ---
 layout: post
-title: Appearance in Syncfusion® NumericUpDown control for Xamarin.Android
+title: Spin Button Customization in Syncfusion® NumericUpDown Control for Xamarin.Android
-description: Learn how to add customize spin buttons position in NumericUpDown.
+description: Learn how to customize spin button position and appearance in the NumericUpDown control.
 platform: Xamarin.Android
 control: NumericUpDown
 documentation: ug
+keywords: NumericUpDown, spin buttons, button alignment, button customization, appearance, UI customization
 ---

+# Spin Button Customization

+The `SfNumericUpDown` control provides extensive customization options for spin buttons, including position alignment and visual appearance.
+You can customize both the placement and the visual representation of the increment and decrement buttons to match your application's design requirements.

-# Spin Button Alignment
+## Spin Button Alignment

-Spin Button position in the SfNumericUpDown control can be changed relative to the TextBox based on `SpinButtonAlignment` property.
+The spin button position in the `SfNumericUpDown` control can be changed relative to the text box using the `SpinButtonAlignment` property.
+This property offers three built-in alignment modes:

-There are three built-in modes.

-* Right
-* Left
-* Both
+* `Right` - Buttons aligned to the right side
+* `Left` - Buttons aligned to the left side
+* `Both` - Buttons aligned to both sides

+N> By default, the `SpinButtonAlignment` property value is `Right`.

-### Right
+### Right Alignment

-Spin Buttons will get aligned to the right side of the control.
+Spin buttons will be aligned to the right side of the control, providing a traditional numeric input appearance.
 {% tabs %}

 {% highlight C# %}